ethelMerry/M2-GENIOMHE-Project-BioInfo-of-RNA--AF2-/README2.md

 Follow the prompt :

-	1. Provide the paths to native and predicted PDB files.
+`1.Provide the paths to native and predicted PDB files.
-	2. Specify atom types to include (e.g., C5, P, or all).
+2.Specify atom types to include (e.g., C5, P, or all).
-	3. Merge the CG-RMSD results with precomputed scores.
+3.Merge the CG-RMSD results with precomputed scores.
-	4. Generate and save correlation results and visualizations.
+4.Generate and save correlation results and visualizations.`

 Example Output: